tjvantoll/www.tjvantoll.com/source/_posts/2015-05-22-linting-javascript-in-nativescript-apps.markdown

   }
 }</code></pre>

-With the installation out the way now it's time to write the code that uses these tools.
+With the installation out the way, now it's time to write the code that uses these tools.

 ## Writing the task